-Department of Behavioral F lealth ADVANCE PAYMENT REQUEST FORM I. GRANTEE AND GRANT IDENTIFICATION Organization/Applicant Name: RFA No.: RFA Title: II.
-FUNDING AWARD & ADVANCE Total Award: \$ Ivance Requested: \$ f the first 30 days or 25% of the award) nt of Total Award: ()% 1.
-An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
-2. The advanced funds shall be spent by the awarded grantee within the same DC Government fiscal year during which the advance is made.
-3. Only one advance payment can be made per grant each fiscal year.
+Department of Behavioral Health ADVANCE PAYMENT REQUEST FORM I. GRANTEE AND GRANT IDENTIFICATION Organization/Applicant Name: RFA No.: RFA Title: II.
+FUNDING AWARD & ADVANCE vance Requested: \$ iount allowed is the lesser of the first 30 days or 25% of t of the award) Percent of Total Award: ()% An applicant responding to a RFA shall identify in the application the need for an advance payment and acknowledge that, if selected, provide the information requested as part of the advance payment request.
+The advanced funds shall be spent by the awarded grantee within the same DC Government fiscal year during which the advance is made.
+Only one advance payment can be made per grant each fiscal year.
 If the awarded requests a second advance for a subsequent fiscal year, each advance shall be reviewed for approval.
-4. The use of an advance payment shall be consistent with all terms and conditions of the grant.
+The use of an advance payment shall be consistent with all terms and conditions of the grant.
 III.
-ADVANCE PAYMENT SPENDING PLAN/ in section V of this form.
-TIMELINE NARRATIVE IF attached separatel y, it must be signed by the re presentatives identified IV.
-TERMS AND CONDITIONS The applicant must submit a statement of need for The applicant must submit documentation of the use fiscal monitor before the end of the grant perform use the advanced funds in accordance with all the ance period, or sooner, if explicitly requeste Identify the type of documentation that will be subm the advance funds, Receipts Paid invoices General I. The DBH grant project director will withhold the fina Other the grant gward (whichever is higher) until documentation supporting use of the advance p - 447411204 01 07 10 20 70 01 me gram awara (windhever is migner) V. SIGNATURES OF AUTHORITY I certify that I am the Executive Director of the app icant organization and ar m authorized to subn nit this Advance Payment Req uest on behalf of the applicant.
-Signature: Date: Print Name: Title: I certify that I am the Chairperson of the Board of Directors of the applicant organization and am authorized to submit this Advance Payment Request on behalf of the applicant.
-Signature: Date: Print Name: Title: VI.
-THIS SECTION IS FOR DBH APPROVAL DNLY Notification of need for the advance payment was i ncluded in the original ap pplication Yes No Approved Advanced Amount: \$ Project Director Approval Signature: Print Name: Date: Chief Operating Officer Approval Signature: Print Name: Date: Date: checkbox below to ackn nowledge advanced payment approval.
-Grants Management Division Print Name: Date: Date: Administrative Services Manager Print Name: Date: Office of the Chief Financial Officer Print Name: Print Name: Date: Date:
+ADVANCE PAYMENT SPENDING PLAN in section V of this form.
+TIMELINE NARRATIVE IF attached separatel y, it must be signed by the represe entatives identified IV.
+TERMS AND CONDITIONS The applicant must submit a statement of need for the specified amount of c advance payment (pl ease attach and sign).
+The applicant must submit documentation of the us fiscal monitor before the end of the grant perfor use the advanced funds in accordance with all the e of advanced funds (invo mance period, or sooner, pices, receipts, payr if explicitly request oll documentation, etc.) to the DB Identify the type of documentation that will be sub · · · · · · the advance funds, ancelled checks as required by the RFA: Other Receipts Paid invoices General The DBH grant project director will withhold the fin · ·] rant award (whichever is higher) until documentation supporting use of the advance V. SIGNATURES OF AUTHORITY I certify that I am the Executive Director of the ap olicant organization and a m authorized to subr nit this Advance Payment Request (on behalf of the applicant.
+Signature: Date: Print Name: Title: I certify that I am the Chairperson of the Board of Directors of the applicant organization and am authorized to submit this Advance Payment Request on behalf of the applicant. ice Payment Request on behalf of Signature: Date: Print Name: Title: VI.
+THIS SECTION IS FOR DBH APPROVAL ONLY Notification of need for the advance payment was included in the original ap oplication Yes No Approved Advanced Amount: \$ Project Director Print Name: Print Name: Print Name: Date: Chief Operating Officer Approval Print Na Signature: Print Name: e: Date: Initial t ne checkbox below to ack nowledge advanced payment approval.
+Grants Management Division Print Name: Print Name: Date: Date: Administrative Services Manager Print Name: Date: Office of the Chief Financial Officer Print Name: Print Name: Date: